 I started to squeeze, first at the base of the breast.
 Hand expressing is not my forte, but I was getting some drops out.
 After it seemed my breast was flattening out, I moved my attention to the bleb.
 I pinched my nipple, where a steady flow of milk erupted.
 I went back and forth from my sore nipple to my sore duct, until I felt I could accomplish no more.
 To my surprise, I managed to express a good ounce of milk!
 Not bad for a dried up mom-boob.
 Yikes!
 That didn’t sound right!

 Anyway, if you are a newly-weaned mom, and you’ve found yourself on this blog for some advice, I hope I can bestow this one little nugget on to you.
 Blocked ducts are some serious business.
-When you have one, the LAST thing you should be worried about is your milk supply.
+Infection, pain, and further complications aren’t worth enduring.
+When you have a blocked duct after weaning, the LAST thing you should be worried about is your milk supply.
 I promise your boob will not explode back into producing mode.
 It’s all about supply and demand, and expressing a couple of ounces to clear up a blocked duct won’t kill your weaning dreams.
 Take care of your “situation” first, and I promise your boobs will thank you.

 Need more advice on blocked ducts?
 Read my tricks and tips.
 And don’t forget to leave a comment below!
 I’d love to hear about your weaning experience.